Climate Changes: Food Loss and Waste | Webinar

 Did you know that food loss and waste (FLW) contribute to 8 to 10 percent of global greenhouse gas (GHG) emissions?
 When food is wasted, the resources used in its production, processing, transportation, and storage are also wasted, contributing to CO2 emissions.
 Additionally, food in landfills generates a significant source of methane.
 By minimizing FLW, we can significantly lower GHG emissions, a leading driver of climate change, while also addressing hunger, nutrition, and poverty.

-As part of the Climate Changes Webinar Series, we are convening global experts for a discussion on integrated strategies to reduce FLW.
+As part of the Climate Changes Webinar Series, we convened global experts for a discussion on integrated strategies to reduce FLW.
 Addressing FLW presents an opportunity for enhancing climate resilience and advancing food security, nutrition, and stronger economies.
 You'll gain practical insights into cost-effective approaches for reducing FLW in the public and private sector domestically and internationally and learn about future research and emerging trends in this field.

 Moderator: Keith Weitz, Director of Sustainability and Resource Management, RTI International